-- the foreign insolvency proceedings are, in principle, comparable to Austrian insolvency proceedings; and - c recognition does not result in a violation of Austrian Ordre Public.27
+- a the COMI of the insolvent debtor is located abroad; - b the foreign insolvency proceedings are, in principle, comparable to Austrian insolvency proceedings; and - c recognition does not result in a violation of Austrian public order.

 If such insolvency proceedings are recognised, a foreign administrator has the same powers in Austria as in his or her own jurisdiction.
 However, in exercising his or her powers, the administrator must obey Austrian law.
-In particular, employment law matters (e.g., notification duties) need to be considered.28 i Metrics for 2021
+In particular, employment law matters (e.g., notification duties) need to be considered.

-Foreign insolvency proceedings are published on the online insolvency database of the Ministry of Justice.29
+Foreign insolvency proceedings are published on the online insolvency database of the Ministry of Justice.